 Al currently serves as President and Chief Operating Officer of Inland Express, an asset based port FCL drayage company with eight strategically located terminals along the East Coast.
 His unwavering commitment to his profession and family has made him a respected leader and one of Philadelphia's most successful businessmen.

-Founded under Al's leadership, Inland Express specializes in transporting domestic 53' containers and international containers for steamship companies, BCOs, freight forwarders, customs brokers, and 3PLs.
-With terminals at major East Coast ports, Inland Express ensures efficient, cost effective service for shipments across North America.
+Founded under Al's leadership, Inland Express specializes in providing drayage services for steamship companies, BCOs, freight forwarders, custom brokers, and 3PLs.
+With terminals at major East Coast ports and Rail terminals, Inland Express delivers value added solutions for low and high volume clients.

-Al has been a TCP member since at least 1990, and his assessment of the club's impact is unequivocal: The Traffic Club "made me move my career forward more than any other club."
+Al has been a TCP member since 1990, and his assessment of the club's impact is unequivocal.
+The Traffic Club "made me move my career forward more than any other club."
+The relationships built through TCP exemplify the power of TCP's networking community.

 Special Honor: Al was honored as the Person of the Year by the Traffic Club of Philadelphia at the 2011 Annual Dinner.